MrNicko013/MrNicko013.github.io/README.md

         }
         .hero-section {
             background-color: #1F2937; /* Slightly lighter dark for hero */
         }
+        .content-section { /* Basic styling for new sections */
+            min-height: 80vh; /* Give them some height to see scrolling */
+            padding-top: 4rem; /* Add padding for sticky header */
+            padding-bottom: 4rem;
+        }
         .contact-bar {
             background-color: #374151; /* Even lighter dark for contact bar */